sverma1999/sensor-fault-detection/sfd_project/docs/model_explaination.md

     - For example, "ai_000" sensor might consistently increase the likelihood of a fault as its value increases.
     - Another example, "ay_006" sensor might consistently decrease the likelihood of a fault as its value increases.

-## Interpreting Waterfall SHAP vizualization
+## Interpreting Waterfall SHAP Visualization

 ![image](shap_waterfall_plot.png)